Developer-Autodesk/viewer-javascript-tutorial/README.md

 	</b>
 </pre>

+You can also checkout the changes of this step from github by running following command if you have git installed:

+	git checkout workshop-viewer-customization-step5

 Every element in the displayed model has a unique ID called a dbId.
 The code you've just written simply stores the dbId of the first element in the list of elements that the user selected.
 (Usually, the user will only select a single element, but more complete code would handle multiple selected elements).

 You can test your code now, if you like.
 Put a breakpoint in the event handler to check its being called when you select an element.
 You can use Developer Tool of Chrome or similar tools in other modern browsers to do debugging like setting breaking point, watch variable values, etc.  (Hint: You select a model element by clicking it with you mouse; elements are highlighted in blue when selected).

 ### Step 6 – Displaying a panel